SOUTH CAROLINA

 (1861 - 1865), Otter Island

-A CSA earthen fort with a wet moat, originally named Fort Heyward.
-It was captured by the Union after the Confederates abandoned it in December 1861 after the fall of Port Royal, and was renamed.
-Part of the wooden palisade also still exists.
-The island is currently owned by The Nature Conservancy.
+A CSA triangular earthen fort with a wet moat, originally named Fort Heyward.
+It was captured by the Union after the Confederates abandoned it in December 1861, after the fall of Port Royal, and was renamed.
+The Union troops built a wooden signal tower here to relay communications between Hilton Head Island and Folly Island.
+Remnants of the fort still exist.
+Public day-use visitation is allowed, boat access only.

 Fenwick Island Post